jsirex/simple-hazelcast-cookbook/README.md

 # Description

-This cookbook install HazelCast in very basic manner.
+This cookbook installs Hazelcast in very basic manner.

-# Download URL
+# Usage

-Each time you're trying to download archive from site it has downloaded differently with checksum mismatch.
-That's why you have to mirror distributive somewhere, calculate checksum and provide this information to cookbook.
+Modify `default['hazelcast']['download_url']` and `default['hazelcast'][checksum']` to change hazelcast version.
+Jar name to use will be extracted from this url.

 # Configuration

+There is only one configuration way available: `node['hazelcast']['java_opts']` Use it to configure both java and hazelcast.
-Modify `node['hazelcast']['java_opts']` to configure hazelcast.
-Provide your own template for this
+Provide your own hazelcast.xml for this in your wrapper cookbook

 # Requirements